Linkin Park have been writing new material: "We're working up ideas"

-Linkin Park had started work on new material ahead of the coronavirus crisis, according to the band’s bassist Dave ‘Phoenix’ Farrell.
+Linkin Park had started work on new material ahead of the coronavirus crisis, according to bassist Dave ‘Phoenix’ Farrell.

 The band went on a hiatus after frontman Chester Bennington took his own life back in 2017.
 In the intervening period, co-vocalist Mike Shinoda has released his debut solo album while Bennington’s former group Grey Daze are set to share a new record this summer.